-I am not a financial adviser or debt counsellor, but I can tell you what happened on my journey with CAP.
+I am not a financial adviser and I can’t give you debt counselling, but I can tell you what happened on my journey with CAP.
 If you get debt advice and a debt counsellor, remember – their advice will be tailored to your situation and circumstances.

 Firstly, I received a home visit from a trainer debt counsellor.
 She went through all my paperwork and helped me prioritise my bills and debts.
 I cannot lie – it felt quite invasive having someone I barely knew going through my bank statements, my income and expenditure.
 It is important to remember though that the only way that you will get out of debt successfully is if you work with your counsellor and don’t hide anything from them.
 It is also really important that you follow their instructions and do what they say.

 We looked at any expenses I could cut down on, such as exercise (unused gym membership anyone) and meal planning.

 She went away and CAP drew up a new budget for me.
 They negotiated with my creditors on my behalf and tried to stop unfair interest and charges where they could.

 I continued to pay my bills as usual, but I also set up a regular payment to my CAP Account – from this CAP distributed it to my creditors on my behalf.
 If I ever received extra income, I put it in that account and CAP were able to pay extra and clear my debts sooner.